laristra/documentation/resolve_merge_conflict.md

 ### How to Resolve a Merge Conflict
 One of the reasons for continuous integration is to avoid merge conflict.
-However, if two people edit copies of a file and attempt to merge them into the main branch, they will have to fix the conflicts.
+However, if two people edit copies of a file and attempt to merge them into the main branch, they will have to fix the conflicts (Git is a good tool for merging).
 For example, part of the mytan.py file was originally like this:

     if __name__ == "__main__":